Home Page

 10. DISCHARGE

-Company Sergeant Major Burnet was given a medical examination in Italy on the 4th of March 1919 in preparation for his return home and demobilization.
+Company Quartermaster Sergeant Burnet was given a medical examination in Italy on the 4th of March 1919 in preparation for his return home and demobilization.
 He made no claim for a service-related disability at the time of his examination.

 Burnet was transferred to the Class "Z" Reserve on the 8th of April 1919.
 His total service was reckoned as shown in the tables below: